Edgar-Donk/frothy-brew/docs/notebook/basic_three_tabs.rst

 Note that the notebook itself relies on normal layout management, such as grid or pack, while each tab has an ``add`` method to include the tab's contents.
-Since the first child of each page often is a frame the add method only affects the frame, thereafter use the normal layout management for that frame.
-Each frame has been called pageX (where X is an integer).
+The first child of each page is often a frame, therefore the add method only affects the frame, thereafter use the normal layout management for that frame.
+Each frame has been called pageN (where N is an integer).

-So that each page will look similar the height has been adjusted by a multiplier, calculated from the length of "Test" in a known font.
-On a normal monitor it will be 30 pixels long, on an Ultra High Definition monitor it will have a different value - on my monitor it shows 66 pixels, 2.2 times that on the normal monitor.
+To make each page look similar the height has been adjusted by a multiplier, calculated from the length of "Test" in a known font.
+On a normal monitor it will be 30 pixels long, on an Ultra High Definition monitor it will have a different value - on my monitor it shows 66 pixels, 2.2 times that of the normal monitor.